Skip to main content

 Train prices to Chamonix

-When you travel has a huge impact on the cost of train travel.
+How much it costs depends a lot on when you travel.
 Peak weeks like Christmas, New Year, February half-term and Easter are obviously more expensive.

 Our top tip is to try to book as early as possible.